- A minimum of 120 hours is needed for a Bachelor of Arts - Lifespan Care Administration.

 - 12 - 40 hours of coursework must be completed.

 - One upper division (3000/4000 level) Gen. Ed. course must be completed.

 - An Associate of Arts (AA) or an Associate of Science (AS) from an accredited two-year Oklahoma institution waives the lower-division general education requirements.

-- No more than 30 lower-division and upper-division hours can be waived with advanced standing credit.
+- No more than 30 lower-division and upper-division hours can be waived with Prior Learning Assessments credit.

 General Education Requirements

 - Symbolic and Oral Communication (nine to nineteen hours)

 - English Composition I or LSTD 1113 Interdisciplinary Composition I (three hours)

 - English Composition II or LSTD 1133 Interdisciplinary Composition II (three hours)